How Sound Therapy helps to relieve epilepsy

 Hilary Peart writes about how Sound Therapy helped her recover from debilitating epilepsy

 “I have had epilepsy and for many years the medication was not completely controlling it.
-I had an almost constant ‘electric’ feeling in my head, and looked out at the world through what seemed like a net curtain, or fog.
+I had an almost constant ‘electric’ feeling in my head and looked out at the world through what seemed like a net curtain, or fog.
 I was constantly on edge, slept badly, felt exhausted, had difficulty reading and communicating.
 The simplest tasks had become complicated for me.

-From the start I listened to the Sound Therapy for 10-12 hours a day and found it very soothing.
-Before I started listening my day consisted of about 2 hours of activity in the morning and the rest of the day mainly resting and unable to communicate.
+From the start, I listened to the Sound Therapy for 10-12 hours a day and found it very soothing.
+Before I started listening to my day consisted of about 2 hours of activity in the morning and the rest of the day mainly resting and unable to communicate.
 By the end of the first three months of listening my day had improved to the extent that I could be active most of the time except for a couple of hours resting in the afternoon.
 The headaches, pressure in my head and confusion, gradually lessened.

 After about 6 weeks of listening, I visited my neurologist.
 He was pleased with my progress and said to carry on with what I was doing.
 The next visit 6 months later he couldn’t get over how my walking and posture had improved, and I later left the Sound Therapy book with him.
 On my next visit about 8 months later, he again could see my improvement and was very pleased, and had enjoyed reading the book, as he had an interest in how music can help with restoring memory etc.